alexapostolu/night/README.md

 An interpreted programming language that focuses on simplicity and usability.
 The main goal of Night is to design an intuitive and easy to learn language.

 It's still in early development, and there's a lot to get done.
-The goal is to eventually be able to code a language using Night.

 ---